Reflections - Beyond Stress Management: What Your Body is Really Asking For

 Instead of asking, “How can I reduce my stress?” try asking,

-Bring compassion to the places that hold the most - they’ve been protecting you all along.
+Bring compassion to the places that hold the most – they’ve been working to protect you all along.